kennethrisa/discord-rustserverstatus/README.md

 You can run it on windows, macOS, linux or docker, se the installation for more info.

-* Support rust-server.info
+* Support rust-servers.info
-* Support rust-server.net
+* Support rust-servers.net
 * Bot update status every 6 minutes

 # Configuration